Home Services Case Studies Blog About Contact Glossary

 Set up for data capture from day one

-The most valuable thing a CRM does over time is accumulate data on your sales process — conversion rates by stage, average time in each stage, win and loss reasons, lead source performance.
+The most valuable thing a CRM does over time is accumulate data on your sales process.
+Conversion rates by stage, average time in each stage, win and loss reasons, lead source performance.
 But it can only do that if you set up the right fields from the beginning and use them consistently.

 In one engagement, a B2B company had 78% of their pipeline records missing lead source data because the field had never been made mandatory.
 Two years of CRM data, and they couldn't answer the most basic question in their marketing: which channel was actually driving revenue.
 Setting up the right fields from the beginning costs almost nothing.
 Not setting them up costs years of missing insight.